 How accurate are body composition scales?

-Are body comp scales accurate?
+Are body composition scales accurate?
 That answer is a bit complicated.
 Consumer reports have found that these scales are far less accurate than other methods of body fat measurement.
-I found that to be kind of a bummer.
 It turns out that everything from to your level of hydration, the temperature of the room, foot calluses, or even the level of moisture on your feet can all drastically mess with the results.
-Also, a body comp scale wouldn’t be accurate for children, although you probably wouldn’t want your children stressing about their self-image anyway.
+Also, a body composition scale wouldn’t be accurate for children, although you probably wouldn’t want your children stressing about their self-image anyway.

 All of this means that to use a body composition scale in a way that is, well, useful for you, it’s important to be as consistent as possible with its use.
 Things as simple as having a full bladder or the phases of your menstrual cycle can throw off the results, so you’ll want to weigh yourself at the exact same time of day, with clean, dry feet, and at least be aware of how much you have drunk or ate recently to mentally factor that in.